-

 ORIGIN INFORMATION

-This lot is the result of pooling the harvests of three producers from the Afonso Claudio region, in the center of the province of Espirito Santo.
-Altamiro Lüdke, Anilar Simer de Vargas and Dalmo Ruchdeschel, who traditionally produce robusta (called conilon in Brazil), started growing arabica varieties several years ago in order to reach a higher quality market and higher prices .
-Once the post-harvest process is completed, the three producers of this batch sell their coffee in the form of parchment (the last protective layer of the coffee) to the Coopeavi cooperative which takes care of removing the parchment before carrying out a final sorting and preparing the coffee for export.
-Coopeavi then sells the coffee to our import partner Osito Coffee who takes care of its transport and storage in North America.
+This lot is the result of the pooling of the harvests from 5 producers in the region: Walenson Ribeiro, Valdir Rosa, Claudio Batista, Familia Zamboa, and Henrique Carnielli.
+Located in the center of the province of Espírito Santo, these producers, who traditionally grow robusta (called conilon in Brazil), began cultivating arabica varieties several years ago to reach a more qualitative market and higher prices.
+Once the post-harvest process is completed, the five producers of this lot sell their coffee in the form of parchment (the last protective layer of coffee) to the cooperative Coffeeforyou, which takes care of removing the parchment before performing a final sorting and preparing the coffee for export.
+Coffeeforyou then sells the coffee to our importing partner Osito Coffee, which handles its transport and storage in North America.

 This very sweet and syrupy coffee tastes of cocoa and vanilla, with a texture reminiscent of molasses.